rotepfau/bsc-dex-trade-bot-super-trend/README.md

 -the bot will start to work after supertrend can get calculated

 monitorate with caution:\
--change on index.js 'const mp = ' to 1 if you have already bought the asset
+-change on index.js 'let mp = 0' to 1 if you have already bought the asset